 Q2: I have decided not to invite a foreign national to Japan after all.
 Could you cancel that person's visa?

-A2: Discribe a statement to the effect that you have cancelled the invitation and send it by Fax or mail together with the personal identification information of the visa applicant, to the Embassy / Consulate General that issues the visa or the Foreign Nationals' Affairs Division, Consular Affairs Bureau, the Ministry of Foreign Affairs.
-In addition, Tell the visa applicant to bring his/her passport to the Japanese Embassy / Consulate General that issued the visa for cancellation of it.
+A2: Describe in a statement to the effect that you have cancelled the invitation and send it by Fax or mail together with the personal identification information of the visa applicant, to the Embassy / Consulate General that issues the visa or the Foreign Nationals' Affairs Division, Consular Affairs Bureau, the Ministry of Foreign Affairs.
+In addition, tell the visa applicant to bring his/her passport to the Japanese Embassy / Consulate General that issued the visa for cancellation of it.
 Note that visa fees will not be refunded even if the visa is cancelled before being used.